Mkvadrat/tekstyle/wp-content/plugins/google-maps-easy/readme.txt

 [youtube http://www.youtube.com/watch?v=Ej8EtuLcLZk]

-Google Map Easy plugin is an excellent way to make a beautiful map on your website and to help your clients  in discovering your location on the google map.
+[Google Maps Easy](https://supsystic.com/plugins/google-maps-plugin "Google Maps Easy") plugin is an excellent way to make a beautiful map on your website and to help your clients  in discovering your location on the google map.
 For example, if you are an owner of  a restaurant, you will have much more possibilities of attracting visitors by using this plugin.
 The Google map allows you not only to mark the place of your business location, but also to show people its coloured pictures.
 You can attach photos and videos to the google map marker description and make your potential visitors to feel the atmosphere inside your restaurant, shop or other place of interest.

 = Google Maps Plugin Support =

-If you have any problem or feature request for the Google Maps by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!
+If you have any problem or feature request for the [Google Maps by Supsystic](https://supsystic.com/plugins/google-maps-plugin "Google Maps Easy"), please [let us know](http://supsystic.com/contact-us/ "Contact Us")!

 = Translations in your language =

 You have an incredible opportunity to get PRO version for free.
 Just Make Translation of the Google Maps by Supsystic plugin!
 It will be amazing if you take advantage of this offer!
+Available Translations:

 * English
+* Albanian
+* Bulgarian
+* Chinese (Taiwan)
+* Danish
+* Dutch
+* French
+* German
+* Italiano
+* Norwegian (Bokmål)
+* Persian
 * Polish
-* German
+* Portuguese (Portugal)
 * Russian
-* Dutch
-* Chinese
-* Italian
+* Spanish

 Google Maps for WordPress are very useful these days usually in contact forms which showcase the correct location of the business or a place of interest.
-Google Map by Supsystic plugin require only location input to mark the point accurately as it will auto fetch the live map details from Google map.
+[Google Map by Supsystic](https://supsystic.com/plugins/google-maps-plugin "Google Maps Easy") plugin require only location input to mark the point accurately as it will auto fetch the live map details from Google map.
 Marking different locations on the google map can be done easily with the google map marker options the plugin provides and that too with colorful icons for interaction on the google map.
 Route your journey across multiple travel location with google map plugin and you will start loving them.
 Add titles, description and much more details on your travel details on the map with the help of pointers.

 == Installation ==

 = First time Google Maps Easy user =

-Thank you for choosing Google Maps by Supsystic!
+Thank you for choosing [Google Maps by Supsystic](https://supsystic.com/plugins/google-maps-plugin "Google Maps Easy")!
 Open page of our plug-in admin panel in WordPress and you will see three menu items: "Add maps", "All Maps" "Settings".
 Under "Settings" you can import and export maps, markers and locations.

 In order to create your Google Map, simply click on "Add Maps" in your left menu.
 When Google Maps page loads, set the height, width and google map name (map width can set in percent and in pixels).
 To add a marker to your Google Map click on button "Add marker".
 Here you can set map marker configuration.